chaoss/education/README.md

 *   Write Scripts(Video transcription)
 *   Edit recorded videos(Video editing)

 If you are new to open source, we recommend GitHub's excellent guide on ["How to Contribute to Open Source"](https://kcd.im/pull-request).
-In addition, please feel free to reach out to any of the maintainers if you are struggling; we are here to help you learn.
+In addition, please feel free to contact any of the maintainers if you are struggling; we are here to help you learn.

 ## Contributing to this project